tomaz1502/lam-unverified/README.md

 # Lam
-A formally verified interpreter for Lambda Calculus.
+An interpreter for Lambda Calculus.
+Note: we keep two separate repositories because the idea is for the feature set to be significantly different, so it wouldn't be feasible to share parts of the code.

 Dependencies: agda2hs version 1.2.